-19. IMPORTANT NOTICES TO ALL COMPETITORS
+21. IMPORTANT NOTICES TO ALL COMPETITORS

 - a) Although at present starting positions are intended to be based upon the times set in the scheduled qualifying periods, the Organisers reserve the right to use GR provisions Q 4.5 and Q 12.9.1 to form grids if practice periods are disrupted by adverse weather conditions.
-In such circumstances re-arrangements will be notified to competitors by way of bulletins/PA announcements issued by the Clerk of the Course. - p) False starts will be penalised in accordance with Q 12.4. - c) All vehicles must be fitted with suitable towing eyes or in the case of single seaters, a clearly marked alternative to fit this purpose.
-This will be checked at Scrutineering.

-- All competitors are reminded that except while on the course, no Competition Vehicle may be driven at a speed exceeding 10mph without the specific approval of the Clerk of the Course.
-Vehicles must not be test-run on any of the circuit roadways. - e) Pit Lane competitors must not exit the pit lane when the Red Light at the pit exit is illuminated. - f) No child or young person below the age at which a driving licence may legally be issued, may ride a motor-cycle of any type within the circuit grounds or the paddock at any time. - g) No pegs or stakes may be put into the Paddock Tarmac or concrete surface.
-No painting or decaling of Pit Garage floors, walls or doors may be undertaken without the prior permission of the Circuit Management. - h) The Organisers may lead cars to the grid, from the Assembly Area, behind a Safety/Course Car to get grids formed up while the circuit may be partially blocked.
-In such circumstances competitors must be aware of and safely negotiate any partial blockage of the track. - Should any race generate more than one red flag the organisers reserve the right to reschedule it to the end of the programme time permitting. - j) All hospitality must be approved in writing in advance by MSV - Any hospitality set-up that includes food for more than 50 people may be subject to a charge. - A fine may be applied to any competitor that fails to clear the nominated areas in the times allotted. - m) Please see Appendix A for Health & Safety information and other circuit notices. - MSVR shall not be liable in the event of damage caused to vehicles being recovered from the track. - The paddocks must be vacated by 21:00 hours on Sunday 29th May 2016.
+In such circumstances re-arrangements will be notified to competitors by way of bulletins/PA announcements issued by the Clerk of the Course. - b) False starts will be penalised in accordance with Q 12.4. - c) All vehicles must be fitted with suitable towing eyes or in the case of single seaters, a clearly marked alternative to fit this purpose.
+This will be checked at Scrutineering. - d) All competitors are reminded that except while on the course, no Competition Vehicle may be driven at a speed exceeding 10mph without the specific approval of the Clerk of the Course.
+Vehicles must not be test-run on any of the circuit roadways. - e) Pit Lane competitors must not exit the pit lane when the Red Light at the pit exit is illuminated. - f) MSV/MSVR shall not be liable in the event of damage caused to vehicles being recovered from the track or other areas in the venue. - g) No child or young person below the age at which a driving licence may legally be issued, may ride a motor-cycle of any type within the circuit grounds or the paddock at any time. - h) No pegs or stakes may be put into the Paddock Tarmac or concrete surface.
+No painting or decaling of Pit Garage floors, walls or doors may be undertaken without the prior permission of the Circuit Management. - i) The Organisers may lead cars to the grid, from the Assembly Area, behind a Safety/Course Car to get grids formed up while the circuit may be partially blocked.
+In such circumstances competitors must be aware of and safely negotiate any partial blockage of the track. - j) Should any race generate more than one red flag the organisers reserve the right to reschedule it to the end of the programme time permitting. - k) All hospitality must be approved in writing in advance by MSV - l) Any hospitality set-up that includes food for more than 50 people may be subject to a charge. - m) A fine may be applied to any competitor that fails to clear the nominated areas in the times allotted. - n) Please see Appendix A for Health & Safety information and other circuit notices. - o) MSVR shall not be liable in the event of damage caused to vehicles being recovered from the track. - p) In cases where variations permitted by MOTORSPORT UK are provided for in specific Championship Sporting & Technical regulations these SR's respect and allow those variations. - q) The paddocks must be vacated by 21:00 hours on Sunday 14th April 2019.

-OFFICIALS OF THE MEETING
+22. OFFICIALS OF THE MEETING

-MSA Steward: tbn
+Motorsport UK Steward: tbn

 Club Stewards: tbn

 Event Director & Senior Clerk of the Course: tbn

 Secretary of the Meeting: tbn

 Chief Timekeeper: tbn

 Chief Scrutineer: tbn

 Chief Medical Officer: tbn

 Other Officials will be named in Final Instructions or by Bulletin.